“Nothing is easier than to denounce the evildoer; nothing is more difficult than to understand him.”

 Most of us think, “but I would not do such a thing.
 I would stand up and do the right thing.” or perhaps we think, “I am only a victim” but research and real events show us how quickly an ordinary person, woman or man, can internalize a role, and abuse an another when given a bit of authority.
 In 1971, Phillip Zimbardo conducted a study funded by the U.S. Navy, which set up a fake prison with 12 men as guards and 12 men as prisoners, and saw how each group would respond and behave respectively.
 Even knowing this, the guards were being observed, they psychologically and even physically abused the prisoners.
 They would try to force feed the prisoners and if refused, would lock them in solitary confinement within a closet, without a bed or light.
 Some acted significantly worse, and “needed to show their dominance even when unnecessary”, an attribute of the “Hawthorne effect”.
 The prisoners even internalized and CONTINUED their participatory role, even though they could leave and still be paid at any time.
 It is uncanny how the real events of Abu Ghraib mirrored this study.

 ***An Addendum: Recent review of this study suggests it may be another victim of the “replication crisis” — in that its results cannot be readily replicated with a study of a similar model and participants, thus its results are not scientifically valid.
-The participants were supposedly cajoled into performing the demeaning acts to others and just “doing what [Zimbardo] wanted”; however to me at the fact that the participants were willing to do this lends credence to authority can convince otherwise ‘innocent’ individuals into doing terrible things.
+The participants were supposedly cajoled into performing the demeaning acts to others and just “doing what [Zimbardo] wanted”; however to me at the fact that the participants were willing to do this lends credence to the idea that authority can convince otherwise ‘innocent’ individuals into doing terrible things.
 The Milgram experiment was recently repeated in a Polish study, albeit with more ethical constraints, and found to have strikingly similar results as the original.

 The experiment was terminated early as Zimbardo was told by his colleague how unethical the study was.
 The findings suggest the participants actions were driven by “situational attribution of behavior over dispositional attribution (a result caused by internal characteristics)”.
 Yet, I believe the findings also say something about human beings’ innate disposition as a species and society considering how relatively easily manipulated their behavior was, especially when juxtaposed with horrific acts of torture, sexual abuse and genocide like Abu Ghraib, the My Lai Massacre, the Rwandan Genocide, and the Rape of Nanking.
 These were perpetrated by many different ethnic groups, and even the women could be convinced to take part in these atrocities.